Rome Campus FAQ's

-The Rome Campus now hosts a Student Services One-Stop which provides all services to our students in one convenient location.
-Services for Admissions, Financial Aid, Advisement, Registrar, Business Office, Counseling and Student Activities are all provided in our Center in PCA30.
+The Rome Campus hosts a Student Services One-Stop which provides all services to our students in one convenient location.
+Services for Admissions, Financial Aid, Advisement, Registrar, Business Office, Counseling and Student Activities are all provided in our Center in PC130.

-The Rome Student Services Center has one full-time and one part-time staff member who are fully trained to provide intake services for any student with a documented disability.
+The Rome Student Services Center has a fully trained staff member to provide intake services for any student with a documented disability.
 We will then coordinate the appropriate accommodations with both the faculty member and the student.